-Prior to joining the Lab, Miriam spent six years shaping user experience strategy at Udacity, where she collaborated with teams across the company to incorporate learning science and motivational design best practices into industry-relevant online learning experiences.
-Miriam’s love of teaching initially stemmed from her lifelong fascination with epistemology and belief formation.
-She holds a BS, BA, and MA from Stanford University, spanning the fields of physics, philosophy, and religious studies.
-In addition to her obsession with learning about learning, Miriam bakes as much as she can to bring joy to those around her.
+Prior to joining the Lab, Miriam shaped learner experience strategy at Udacity, where she collaborated with teams across the company to incorporate learning science and motivational design best practices into industry-relevant online learning experiences.
+In addition to her obsession with learning about learning, she bakes as much as she can to bring joy to those around her.